Illustrated Lakota Story of Generational Connections

 As a middle-grade picture book, the type needs to be clean and readable, above all else.
 I chose the Ayita typeface, set in 14 pt. for the story text, and 11 pt. for the back matter.

 I like to integrate the text into the images as much as possible.
-This needed to be a book full of color and energy.
-While the main illustrations would always be set apart from the text, building matching background textures allowed everything to visually tie together—and make each page turn a new surprise!
+This book needed to be full of color and energy.
+While the main illustrations would always be set apart from the text, as the images above show, building matching background textures allowed everything to tie together visually—and make each page turn a new surprise!